Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Discussion

+To further understand how the dual-pathway model captures functional brain organization, we examined its interpretability from three complementary perspectives: edge-, node-, and subgraph-level patterns.

-\textbf{Important Connections (Edge-level)}: The dual-pathway model provides complementary insights into brain network organization, highlighting both localized and global patterns of connectivity for understanding the neural basis of brain function.
-The GAT pathway’s focus on within-system connections, particularly within DMN, SM and CE, resonates with well-established findings in neuroscience about cognitive ability.
+At the edge level, the GAT pathway’s focus on within-system connections, particularly within DMN, SM and CE, resonates with well-established findings in neuroscience about cognitive ability.
 The DMN is tied to internally directed cognitive processes such as self-referential thinking, memory retrieval, and future planning \cite{self_ref1, self_ref3, mem_ret3}.
-Similarly, the SM network, crucial for motor control and sensory processing, has shown within-network coherence related to fine motor skills and their correlation with cognitive abilities \cite{sm1, sm2}.
+Similarly, the SM network, crucial for sensory processing, has shown within-network coherence related to cognitive abilities \cite{sm1, sm2}.
 The CE network’s within-system emphasis reinforces its critical role in executive functions like working memory, decision-making, and cognitive control, which is correlated with fluid intelligence \cite{ce2, ce4}.
 This within-system focus reflects the specialized, localized processing within functional networks.
 Moreover, the observed bilateral symmetry suggests that the GAT pathway effectively captures the functional coherence between homologous regions across hemispheres, which is known to be important for cognitive stability and performance \cite{sym2, sym3}.
-On the other hand, the identification of cross-system connections between DMN-CE \cite{dmn_ce1, dmn_ce2}, as well as between the Vis-SM systems \cite{vim_sm2, vim_sm3}, underscores the importance of network integration in cognitive function.
+While the identification of cross-system connections between DMN-CE \cite{dmn_ce1, dmn_ce2}, as well as between the Vis-SM systems \cite{vim_sm2, vim_sm3}, underscores the importance of network integration in cognitive function.
 The LM pathway, on the other hand, captures a more diffusive and global connectivity pattern, balancing positive and negative weights across brain networks.
 This balance indicates LM pathway’s ability to account for both facilitative and inhibitory interactions across ROIs, necessary for maintaining cognitive flexibility \cite{pos_neg2, pos_neg3}.
 The dispersed weighting also reflects the integration of long-range connections necessary for large-scale network communication and distributed processing across the brain functional systems \cite{long_range1, long_range2, long_range3}.
-Overall, the model’s ability to capture the dual aspects of brain connectivity offers a more comprehensive interpretation of the neural mechanisms underlying cognitive processes, bridging the gap between localized processing and global brain network integration.